swils6/PhD_Projects_Code/README.md

 # PhD_Projects_Code
 All code from PhD 2013-2017

+I have merged all my previous repositories in this folder to contain my PhD files.

 Each folder contains a different project and subsequent publication (with the exception of side projects and general functions and code)

 **Placental-Telomere-Length-Project**